-This rare wine is made from a white grape called Macabeau that is native to the Roussillon region.
+This rare wine is made from a white grape named Macabeau that is native to the Roussillon region.
 The grapes are hand picked late in the season, pressed, fermented, and fortified in tank.
-Only the best wine is chosen to be aged in barrels for 4 years minimum.
+By law the Rancy 4yr has to use the youngest wine in the blend as the age.
+However this wine actually comes from a 65yr old solera, which accounts for its amazing complexity.
 The wines are bottled as needed, and are neither fined or filtered.
 The vineyards are farmed in a reasonably organic manner with minimal use of chemicals.